irinagain/irinagain.github.io/publications.md

 Coulter A\*, Lee R\* and **Gaynanova I** (2025) [fastfrechet: An R package for fast implementation of Fréchet regression with distributional responses](https://doi.org/10.21105/joss.07925), *The Journal of Open Source Software*, Vol. 10, No. 109, 7925. [[GitHub R package]](https://github.com/alexandercoulter/fastfrechet)

-Williamson W\*, Lee JM and **Gaynanova I** (2025) [A Processing Algorithm to Address Real-World Data Quality Issues With Continuous Glucose Monitoring Data](https://doi.org/10.1177/19322968251319801), *Journal of Diabetes Science and Technology*, ahead of print.
+Williamson W\*, Lee JM and **Gaynanova I** (2025) [A Processing Algorithm to Address Real-World Data Quality Issues With Continuous Glucose Monitoring Data](https://doi.org/10.1177/19322968251319801), *Journal of Diabetes Science and Technology*.

 **Gaynanova I** and Lee JM (2025)  [When Algorithms Diverge: Quantification of Glycemic Episodes from Continuous Glucose Monitor Data](https://doi.org/10.1089/dia.2024.0618), *Diabetes Technology and Therapeutics*, Vol. 27, No. 6, 500-502.